FeDaBa/Frontend-Mentor/README.md

 A challenge from <a href="https://www.frontendmentor.io">Frontend mentor</a>.
-Made with only HTML and CSS
+Made with only HTML and CSS.